viromelab/TRACESPipeLite/README.md

 WUHPyV

 ```
-To create the PDF with the respective quality controls, for each viruses there will be the need to create a file as
+To download, build, and create the PDF with the respective quality controls, for each viruses, there will be the need to create a file as
 ```
 <virus_name>.txt
 ```